3. SEDM Pipeline¶

 The first step of verification is to compare the B&W finder (upper right) with the IFU extraction region (upper left).
 The red right-angle in the B&W finder indicates the location of the target.
 If the IFU extraction region indicated by black dots contains the object and the centroid, indicated by either a red X or a red circle is reasonably close to the target, then this is probably a good extraction.
 Next, examine the PSF fit and residual plots in the lower left.
 If the model looks reasonably close to the data and the residuals look like the model accounted for most of the target’s flux, then the extraction was successful.
 This is also bolstered if the spectrum looks good and is either a good match to a SNID template, or to a reference spectrum, or seems to have good signal-to-noise.

-If you want further verification of the target, you will need to move to the desktop to the right (using the chooser in the lower right, or by moving the mouse the the right edge of the desktop).
-There you can open a web browser, if needed, and log into the ZTF marshal, the TNS website, or any other web-based source of finder charts for the target.
+If you want further verification of the target, you will need to move to the desktop to the right (using the chooser in the upper right).
+There you can open a web browser, if needed, and log into the ZTF fritz marshal, the TNS website, or any other web-based source of finder charts for the target.

 3.3.2.
 Compare Extractions¶